dasbiswajit/worldclockwidget/README.rst

-World Clock & Weather (This is active project & maintained repository!)
+World Clock & Weather (This is maintained repository!)
 ======================================================================